 A: Net metering rules and regulations are not changed or been impacted by SMART.
 All projects utilizing virtual net metering must continue to comply with those rules.

-7. Question: Do projects above 1 MW need a certification of Qualifying Facility (QF) from FERC, in addition to an Statement of Qualification Application (SQA) for RPS Class I RECs in MA??
+9. Question: Do projects above 1 MW need a certification of Qualifying Facility (QF) from FERC, in addition to a Statement of Qualification Application (SQA) for RPS Class I RECs in MA?

-A: As part of the application for the SQ, projects larger than or equal to 1 MW must document that they have requested to the Federal Energy Regulatory Commission (FERC) for certification of the proposed STGU as a QF, pursuant to 18 C.F.R. § 292.207.
-For QF systems less than 1 MW, they are not required to provide certification of QF status.
+A: As part of the application for the SQ, projects larger than or equal to 1 MW must document that they have filed a request with the Federal Energy Regulatory Commission (FERC) for certification of the proposed STGU as a QF, pursuant to 18 C.F.R. § 292.207.
+For systems less than 1 MW, they are not required to provide certification of QF status with FERC.
 Evidence of FERC registration for projects of 1 MW or larger will be required at the time of application.
 Self-certification will be accepted for all project sizes.
-The developers don’t need to pay the extra fee if self-certification is the least costly option.

 10. Question: Regarding the contiguous parcels clause, if there are properties that are separated in a way that do not touch or share a common boundary, that are separated by one property, have separate interconnections, and in a legal sense are non-contiguous, how would these be viewed in the tariff?
 As one unit or separate units?
 Does it matter if all such parcels are owned by the same owner?